 A little tangy and a little sweet with a whole lot of spice, this Homemade Crockpot Apple Butter is the ultimate fruit spread!
 This recipe is made that much easier with the help of a trusty slow cooker!
-If you love this recipe, you will also love this Ganache and this Caramel Sauce.

 The best part about Fall baking is hands down the smells.
 The autumnal scents of pumpkin, cinnamon, and vanilla wafting around a warm kitchen is pure nirvana.
 I’d bake all day long just to be immersed in heavy spice mingled with caramelized sweetness.